coveooss/tgf/README.md

-docker-image-tag | Identify the image tag (could specify specialized version such as k8s, full) | latest docker-image-build | List of Dockerfile instructions to customize the specified docker image | *no default* docker-image-build-folder | Folder where the docker build command should be executed | *no default* docker-refresh | Delay before checking if a newer version of the docker image is available | 1h (1 hour) docker-options | Additional options to supply to the Docker command | *no default* logging-level | Terragrunt logging level (only applies to Terragrunt entry point).<br>*Critical (0), Error (1), Warning (2), Notice (3), Info (4), Debug (5), Full (6)* | Notice
+docker-image-tag | Identify the image tag (could specify specialized version such as k8s, full) | latest docker-image-build | List of Dockerfile instructions to customize the specified docker image | *no default* docker-image-build-folder | Folder where the docker build command should be executed | *no default* mounts | Additional bind mounts to inject in the container.
+Relative `source` paths are resolved from the local config file that declared them | *no default* docker-refresh | Delay before checking if a newer version of the docker image is available | 1h (1 hour) docker-options | Additional options to supply to the Docker command | *no default* logging-level | Terragrunt logging level (only applies to Terragrunt entry point).<br>*Critical (0), Error (1), Warning (2), Notice (3), Info (4), Debug (5), Full (6)* | Notice